basicallydan/danhough.com/busking/2017-11-05-westminster.md

 {% include _figure.html src="/img/busking/2017-11-05-w2-2.jpg" caption="The pitch.
 It is in a tunnel which is not behind ticket barriers.
 It's semi-exposed to the elements." %}

 There were a couple of very odd tips.
-Two people used my guitar case full of coins as a mechanism for changing their larger denomiations.
+Two people used my guitar case full of coins as a mechanism for changing their larger denominations.
 One person gave me a £2 coin and took £1 back.
 Fair enough.
 Another put down two £1 coins and a 5p coin, then look three 50p coins in return!
 That felt a bit cheeky, as he spent quite a bit of time fingering through all my coins.
 Oh well.
 I guess it's good I helped.

 ### The first tip